 IssueOne.org will be your gateway into the money-in-politics world.
 We will be your everyday resource for the work being done, the solutions and the opportunities to invest and engage around the country.
 Check back soon for our new robust website.
 For more information about Issue One, contact us at firstname.lastname@example.org or 202-299-0265.

 When money runs our political system, we all pay a personal price.

 The time is NOW.

-Issue One is committed to creating the all-American force big enough to win the fight to take back control of our democracy.
-This is a problem we can fix.
+Issue One is committed to creating a bipartisan force big enough to take back control of our democracy.

 For decades, money has ruled our political system.
 Wealthy special interests use their power to influence elected officials and public policy to further their own agendas.
 Meanwhile, everyday people pay the price in higher prescription drug prices, rigged markets, lagging educational standards and paralyzing national debt.